BUILT-IN MICROWAVE BUYING GUIDE

 Built-in microwaves integrate into your kitchen by sitting within a cabinet, with some low profile and flush installation styles available to provide a seamless look.
 You can install the microwave at a comfortable height and in the location that best suits the way you use your kitchen space.
 Many people choose to place a built-in microwave oven near their wall oven, creating an easy way to move dishes from one to the other.

-With a built-in microwave, you can not only choose its location in your kitchen, but also its size and style.
+You can install a built-in microwave in various locations in your kitchen, as well as pick from several size and style options.
 Built-in microwaves offer three door options: right-to-left swing-out, drop-down or a slide-out drawer.
 The swing-out style is common in KitchenAid® countertop and over-the-range microwaves, while many built-in microwaves feature drop-down doors that open the same way as a traditional oven.

 Learn more about microwave placement options.